Param302/SocialRepo/README.md

 2. **Secure**: The extension is secure and does not store any personal data in the server.
 All the data is stored locally in the browser.
 3. **Autofill**: Users can autofill the link by tapping the respective social media icon.
 4. **Copy to Clipboard**: Users can copy the link to clipboard by tapping the respective social media icon.
-5. **Custom Commands**: Users can use custom commands, such as \twitter, to automatically replace them with their Twitter profile link, streamlining the process of filling out forms and applications.
+5. **Custom Commands**: Users can use custom commands, such as `\twitter`, to automatically replace them with their Twitter profile link, streamlining the process of filling out forms and applications.
 6. **Custom Website Link**: Users can add a custom website link like personal blog, portfolio, etc...
 7. **Drag and Drop**: Users can rearrange the social media icons by dragging and dropping based on their preference.

-## Installation
+## Usage

 Currently, it's in development phase, it will be available soon in Chrome Web Store.

 ## Contributing

+Each and every contribution matters, whether it's a small typo fix, adding social media URL, icon or a new feature.
+Your contribution will be appreciated by the community. 🤗

 We welcome contributions from the community.
 Please refer to the [CONTRIBUTING](.github/docs/CONTRIBUTING) file for more information.